BACHELOR OF ARTS

 - Contemporary Sociological Theory

-A 24-credit Social Welfare minor is offered for students wishing to enhance their chosen degree program.
+A 24-credit social welfare minor is offered for students wishing to enhance their chosen degree program in gaining a holistic and hands-on approach to many of the injustices and societal complexities in our world today.
 Students in this program must maintain at least a 2.5 GPA in minor courses.
 The course requirements for the social welfare minor include:

 - SOC 101: Contemporary Social Problems